 There is an Arabic saying that goes:

 عَلَى قَدْرِ نِيَّاتِكُم تُرزَقُون

-‘You will get what you intended.’
+“You will get what you intended”

-For Muslims, any good deed that is done for the sake of Allah s.w.t, regardless of its quantity, will definitely be rewarded.
+This phrase beautifully mirrors the hadith of our Prophet Muhammad s.a.w.
+For Muslims, any good deed done for Allah s.w.t, regardless of its quantity, will definitely be rewarded.
 To ensure that we gain rewards from our good deeds, it is important that we keep our intentions pure and sincere.

 So, let’s look deeper into our hearts and ask ourselves what we truly want to achieve out of our New Year resolutions.
-Are they built upon temporal pleasures such as human recognition or monetary rewards or are they built upon sincere intentions that enable us to gain His recognition?
+Are they built upon temporal pleasures such as human recognition or monetary rewards, or are they built upon sincere intentions that enable us to gain His recognition?

 May Allah keep our intentions pure and grant us guidance to act upon them.
-Insha-Allah.
+InshaAllah.

 “Indeed, deeds are but by intentions.
 Every man will be rewarded only for what he intended.”
 (Muttafaqun 'Alayh)